Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 <br>

 ## Featured Articles
-<p>The featured articles section is where the newest articles are displayed, the user can reach this section by scrolling down or use the navigation menu.
+<p>The featured articles section is where the newest articles are displayed, the user can reach this section by scrolling down or using the navigation menu.

 The purpose of this section is to showcase the latest articles by giving a snippet of what the article is about and then prompt the reader to read more about the subject.
 </p>